Faucet Basics: Part 6 Faucet Warranties

-There are two situations in which mining a warranty for nuggets of hidden information does not work, or, at least, is less reliable: European faucets and high-priced faucets targeted at the very rich.
+There are two situations in which mining a warranty for nuggets of hidden information does not work, or, at least, is less reliable: European faucets and high-priced faucets targeted at well-to-do households.

-European warranties, for example, are exceptions because there is a wholly different dynamic at work.
+European warranties are exceptions because there is a wholly different dynamic at work.
 The standard faucet warranty in Europe is just one to five years.
 Why the short term?
 Partly it's a matter of law.
-All Western European countries require a minimum warranty on faucets, between one and five years, depending on the country, so that's what manufacturers provide.
+All Western European countries require a minimum warranty on faucets of between one and five years depending on the country, so that's what manufacturers provide.
 But, it is also an accident of history.

-When quickly adopted a lifetime warranty of their own, followed by every other major U.S. faucet manufacturer.
-"Lifetime" became the standard for American faucet warranties.
-European faucet companies don't compete with Moen in Europe, so they kept their traditional, short-term. warranties.
+European faucet companies don't compete with Pfister in Europe, so they kept their traditional, short-term. warranties.

-The European warranty standard has an effect on the warranties offered on European faucets sold in the U.S. Although some European manufacturers have adopted the American "lifetime" warranty (see, e.g. for example) many have not, which is why you will see anemic five- and ten-year warranties offered by some faucet brands with very good reputations like
+Although some European manufacturers have adopted the American "lifetime" warranty for fauces sold in North America (see, e.g. many have not, which is why you will see anemic five- and ten-year warranties offered by some faucet brands with very good reputations like

 The management of other European faucet companies has been slower to catch on. facets with a lifetime warranty.
 If Globe Union's mid-range faucets can support a lifetime warranty, then the high-end faucets it makes for Lefroy Brooks should be able to as well.
 (Unless, of course, Lefroy Brooks' management knows something about its faucets that we don't.
 Hummmmmh!)